-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 From there, the app’s real strength appears, as it suggests things to do, creates customizable daily itineraries of places to go, provides food and drink recommendations, covers how to get around in the local area, and offers “need to know” facts such as emergency numbers, shopping, and tipping info.
 Plus, it lets you download all this information from Google for offline viewing.
 Making use of Google’s vast collection of the world’s knowledge is easily the strongest part of the app.

-However, Google Trips is the newest of the five apps in the group and lacks many features that the other apps have.
+However, Google Trips is the newest of the five apps in the group and lacks many features that the others have.

 If you don’t use Gmail as your primary email provider, Google Trips won’t be nearly as useful.
 You can add a trip manually, but unlike the other services, Google doesn’t offer a standard email address to which your booking emails can be forwarded to create an itinerary.